Buwan ng Wika

-Buwan ng Wikang Pambansa (Tagalog for 'National Language Month'), simply known as Buwan ng Wika ('Language Month') and formerly and still referred to as Linggo ng Wika ('Language Week'), is a month-long annual observance in the Philippines held every August to promote the national language, Filipino.
+Buwan ng Wikang Pambansa (Filipino for 'National Language Month'), simply known as Buwan ng Wika ('Language Month') and formerly and still referred to as Linggo ng Wika ('Language Week'), is a month-long annual observance in the Philippines held every August to promote the national language, Filipino.
 The Commission on the Filipino Language is the lead agency in charge of organizing events in relation to the observances.

 Background

 National language

 Efforts to introduce a national language in the Philippines began in 1935 during the Commonwealth era led by President Manuel L. Quezon.
 In 1946, a language based on Tagalog was adopted as the national language, which was officially designated as Pilipino in 1959.
 Quezon himself was born and raised in Baler, Aurora, which is a native Tagalog-speaking area.
 In 1973, Pilipino was formally renamed as "Filipino".
 Filipino and English were named as the official languages of the Philippines under the 1987 Constitution.